Ibasen's 430-year history

 Meiji Restoration (1868~1889)

-The company is affected by the loss of its "shogunate warrant" business, but continues to work as a publisher of ukiyo-e woodblock prints and to sell calendars.
+Although affected by the loss of the "Shogunate warrant" business, the company continued to work as a publisher of ukiyo-e woodblock prints and sell calendars.

-Naokichi Yoshida XIII: Pushes forward the calendar business as a semi-mainstay product.
+Naokichi Yoshida 13th Naokichi Yoshida pushes forward the calendar table business as a semi-main product.

 1923 (Taisho 12)